 This Goulash is best when eaten right away, but it makes good leftovers for a few days afterward.
 Do you have a favorite recipe for making Goulash?

-Sharing at Wonderful Wednesday, Thursday Favorite Things, Hearth & Soul, Silver Pennies Sundays, Inspire Me Monday, Happiness is Homemade, Meal Plan Monday, Foodie Friday, Fiesta Friday, Full Plate Thursday.
+Sharing at Weekend Potluck, Mix it Up Monday, Wonderful Wednesday, Thursday Favorite Things, Hearth & Soul, Silver Pennies Sundays, Inspire Me Monday, Happiness is Homemade, Meal Plan Monday, Foodie Friday, Fiesta Friday, Full Plate Thursday.

 It sounds so yummy!!
 And no, you can never have too much cheese!
 I made dinner with a friend last night and we decided that you can never have too much cheese or too much bacon!
 Thanks for celebrating the Fiesta with us! 🙂 Happy you joined in!
 Enjoy your weekend!

 Ha!
 Yes, cheese and bacon can never be overdone! 🙂 Hope you have a great weekend too! 🙂